a-mkh/one-click-hugo-cms/site/content/_index.md

 ---
-title: Great coffee with a conscience on test branch pt4
+title: 'Great coffee with a conscience on test branch pt4 '
+subtitle: >-
-subtitle: Support sustainable farming while enjoying a cup
+  Support sustainable farming while enjoying a cup.
+This should not show on master branch
 image: /img/home-jumbotron.jpg
 blurb:
   heading: Why Kaldi?